3 Steps to a Smooth Leadership Transition

 Step Three: New team… GO!

 After the new board has received all of the information, it’s important to set aside time to digest it.
 Each member of the team should review their transition documents and consider how they align with the goals of the organization and their personal goals for their position.
-As a group, the leadership team should meet to reflect on the information from the outgoing board and then use it as a reference when they cast vision and establish goals for the year ahead (check out our Dropbox for retreat planning materials).
+As a group, the leadership team should meet to reflect on the information from the outgoing board and then use it as a reference when they cast a vision and establish goals for the year ahead (check out our Dropbox for retreat planning materials).